 Many designers are concerned that it is too difficult to find real art that fits a space.
 In fact, some designers will work with a handful of working artists who are commissioned to create works to fit a space.
 Every project looks the same because every home has a version of the same art.
 In addition, none of the commissioned pieces have any asset value.
 Today, there are so many ways to frame artwork to fit a space.
 The size of the mat and the frame can alter the size of an art work dramatically.

 In addition, artwork that is not purchased for decorative purposes has a much better chance of holding its value over time.
 Therefore, when it is time to downsize or to alter the design style, you are not getting pennies for the artwork you spent thousands on.
 I recently compared decorative art work to penny stocks.
 They rarely increase in value.
 However, an artist who is part of the cannon of art history, typically holds his/her value or increases.

 The last myth I want to dispel is that it is too hard to find real artwork within a design time frame.
 Just as a professional designer develops contacts to access the most interesting and beautiful textiles and unique pieces of furniture, the expert art advisor has contacts throughout the dealer, private and auction world.
-At Pall Mall Art Advisors, we have experts on staff in all areas of fine art who have deep connections with dealers in that art collecting space.
+At The Fine Art Group, we have experts on staff in all areas of fine art who have deep connections with dealers in that art collecting space.
 Take the time to find a designer who understands the importance of marrying art and design.
 The result will be a home that stands the test of time and is a truly elegant and inspirational space.

 – Anita Heriot